• Home

 Even today, you can find new headlines stating large-scale data breaches at big firms.
 Among these were the cyberattacks against video conferencing company Zoom.
 In April 2020, news reports reported that more than 500,000 Zoom accounts were on sale online.

 Sometimes, a data breach can destroy your business.
 If a data breach occurs and your customers realize that your negligent attitude led to the breach, they can take legal action.
-One example of this is British Airways who are yet to pay approximately $3.3 billion bill after a data breach in 2018.
-The data breach exposed nearly 43,000 passengers.
+One example of this is British Airways who were fined £20m ($26m) by the Information Commissioner’s Office for a data breach that took place in 2018 and affected more than 400,000 customers.

 Concluding note